How to use Emojis in Email?

 - 74% of people in the US regularly use emojis in their online communication (View source)

-Here’s a how-to guide to add emoji in email subject line.
+Here’s a how-to guide to add emojis in your email subject line.

 Email campaigns with emojis – how do they perform?